Wandalen/willbe/doc/DocDevelopmentGuide.md

 - Use utility willbe, not package willbe.
 - Minimize water, negation and strong statements.
-- Don't mention name of referent explicitly.
+- Use implicit referencing.
+Don't mention name of referent explicitly.
 <br>*Fore example, instead of:*<br>
 In the pervious tutorial [ "Predefined steps" ](PredefinedSteps.md) predefined steps were used to compose a build.
 <br>*Should be:*<br>